Post By rolygate

 Slightly more penstyles were auto models than manual.
 Their best feature was the 801 thread system that was common, such as on the DSE801, as this is the best thread system ever used on an e-cigarette (as it is slightly larger, stronger, more reliable, and generally more robust).
 The penstyles used larger atomisers and cartridges than the other models such as the 510 and KR808; but this old-style 3-piece system was notorious for leaking, and this is one of the main reasons the market moved to the 2-piece cartomiser system.
 No one produced cartos for the 801 thread, and the eGo/mid-size eventually replaced the penstyle.
 They are still available but are a niche product now, not used much in the West at any rate - the most often seen is the Ruyan V8.

-Eventually technology came to the rescue and 5 volt regulated, then VV variable voltage devices, mostly replaced the 6 volt tubemods.
-Enthusiasts still use them but much safer batteries are available now (Li-Mn and Li-FePo4 cells) instead of the risky unprotected Li-ion cells; the newer cell types can be placed in series ('stacked') without significant risk.
-Li-FePo4 cells are notably stable, so the main issue at this time is the very high level of battery counterfeiting that means cells can look safe but actually be risky to use.
+Eventually technology came to the rescue and 5 volt regulated, then VV variable voltage devices, then VW and RBAs replaced the 6 volt tubemods.
+Enthusiasts still use them but much safer batteries are available now (Li-Mn and Li-FePo4 cells) instead of the dangerous unprotected Li-ion cells; the newer cell types can be placed in series without significant risk.
+Li-FePo4 cells are notably stable, so the main issue at this time is the very high level of battery counterfeiting that means cells can look safe but actually be cheap copies.